Employee Benefits in the Philippines That HR Should Know

 4. Increasing Productivity

 Happy, healthy, and motivated employees are more productive and effective in their roles.
-Moreover, employers benefit financially when employees perform at their best due to these perks.
+Employers benefit financially when employees perform at their best as a result of these perks.

 5. Meeting Legal Requirements